In this PowerPoint tutorial I’ll show you how to create and edit gradient elements in PowerPoint.

 You can set the gradient background on the Slide Master so that it will apply to all the slides using that Slide Master or you can set the gradient on the normal view but I recommend creating a separate Slide Master for this look.

 1. Right click the background and select ‘Format Background’ from the menu.
-On the panel that open on your left side, select Gradient Fill.
+On the panel that opens on your left side, select Gradient Fill.
 Follow the steps 2 and 3 above to adjust the gradient.

 How to Edit a Gradient Template